 Some months ago we were asked by the Italian Center Shop to develop few recipes for them.
-After much thought and deliberation Nicoletta and I picked Ten and The Marketing Team at the Italian Center Shop chose three, to be featured on their monthly newsletter, and this Grilled Piedmontese Tagliata with Charred Romaine Hearts is the first to be featured.
+After much thought and deliberation, this Grilled Piedmontese Tagliata with Charred Romaine Hearts is the first to be featured on their monthly newsletter.

 Today, we are going to make a Grilled Piedmontese Tagliata with Charred Romaine Hearts.
 The beef, beautifully marinated in some herbs, garlic and spices, a little red wine and left in the fridge to absorb all those flavors over night.
 One thing that you have to remember is that grilling a good steak demands a hot grill.
 Also a steak should only be turned once.
 Our method is to put the steak on the barbecue till the grill marks are formed, rotate it 180 degrees to make the cross hatches, then turn it over and do the same for the other side.
 The best way to eat this meat is medium rare to medium.
 This ensures the tenderness and juiciness of this product.
 I always press my finger into the center of the meat, if it feels a bit soft and plump that usually tells me that I am at a medium rare state with this piedmontese rib eye.
 Another important factor is that after the steak is cooked leave it to rest for a bit, what this does is it relaxes the meat allowing the juices to go back into the strands of the steak and when you cut into it you will not lose all of that juicy goodness.
 With this steak we have made an herb butter put on right after the rib eye comes off the grill, adding that buttery rosemary, sage, oregano, garlic goodness, elevates an already amazing steak to new levels.
 Bite after bite you experience the wonderful flavor, and tenderness, so tender it melts in your mouth tantalizing your taste buds with all those distinct tastes, and the juices oh those juices, lip smacking good!